-- Block UV rays.
 “As we all know, blocking the UV rays of the sun is critical for slowing down the [skin’s] aging process,” says Chris Thiagarajah, an oculoplastic surgeon in Denver.
 “Ninety percent of aging comes from sun damage.”
-According to the National Institute on Aging, “[T]ry to avoid being in the sun during peak times when the sun’s rays are strongest.”
+According to the National Institute on Aging, “Try to avoid being in the sun during peak times when the sun’s rays are strongest.”
 Don’t be fooled by cloudy skies; the sun can still poke through.
 And remember that you can also get burned while in pools, lakes, or the ocean, so slather up!

 Pro Tip: “Apply an antioxidant serum under your daily sunscreen – or use a sunscreen with antioxidants – as your next layer of skin protection against any UV rays that get past the sunscreen barrier,” Shainhouse suggests.

-- Exfoliate Regularly.
+Exfoliate Regularly.
+Exfoliating once or twice a week will help remove dead cells and make way for new ones to grow in their place—which is crucial if you want younger-looking skin!
 Experts at the Skin Cancer Foundation remind us that UV light can lead to skin cancer and precancers, such as actinic keratoses.
 In addition to using sunscreen with an SPF of 15 or higher, the organization advises exfoliating: “Loofahs, scrubs, alpha hydroxy acid (AHA) cleansers, and home microdermabrasion kits (in which tiny crystals are sprayed on the skin) can remove dead skin cells, leaving skin looking smoother.”